My Why

 Struggling to feel safe in your own body, carrying tension you can’t explain?

-Surrounded by people, yet feeling deeply alone, relationships strained, roles unfulfilling, and a persistent feeling that something essential is missing?
+Surrounded by people, yet feeling deeply alone, relationships strained, roles unfulfilling, and a persistent feeling that something essential is missing (what is often referred to as an “inner void”)?

 Yearning for rest, clarity, and connection, but unable to slow down long enough to receive it?